Beta Readers and editors

-Beta readers are people who read over your work and evaluate it before it gets anywhere near a publisher.
+Beta readers are people who read over your work.
+They evaluate it before it gets anywhere near a publisher.
 They might read for typos, spelling errors, grammatical issues, and punctuation problems, but that is not a very good way to work with them.

 Instead, you want them to help you with flow and continuity.
 If your main character is female and 5’2″ and has a chihuahua on page 4, then she should still be female, 5’2″, and the owner of a chihuahua on page 204, unless there is some on-page reason why she isn’t.
 E. g.:

-- She is transgender, and successfully transitioned (with or without surgery) to male.
+- They are transgender, and successfully transitioned (with or without surgery) to male.
 Or the character no longer identifies as female or male.

-- The character had a growth spurt and is taller, or has osteoporosis, and shrunk, or maybe her legs were amputated (sorry, character!).
+- The character had a growth spurt and is taller, or has osteoporosis, and became shorter.
+Or maybe her legs were amputated (sorry, character!).

 - She gave away the chihuahua, or it ran away, etc.